 • 水 (mizu) – Water

-• 飲み物 (nomimono) - Drink
+• 飲み物 (nomimono) – Beverage

-• 食べ物 (tabemono) - food
+• 食べ物 (tabemono) – Food

-• 美味しい (oishii) - Tasty / Delicious
+• 美味しい (oishii) – Delicious

-• 不味い (mazui) - Bad / It's not tasty
+• 不味い (mazui) – Bad / Not tasty

 • いただきます (itadakimasu) – Thank you for the meal (before eating)